patrickt/pony/README.md

-Hello.
-Welcome to Pony.

-I wrote Pony in order to help make C programming suck less.
-Real-world C code, especially code written for embedded systems, usually focuses on irrelevances and minutae; with Pony's power to abstract over both the syntax and semantics of C, you can bring an end to boilerplate and irrelevant code.
-Pony's power goes even beyond automatically generating code; you can also transform your code arbitrarily, perhaps to implement garbage collection or dynamic dispatch.
-There's very little you can't do with Pony.
+Hi there.
+Pony is a source-to-source transpiler for C programs.
+It aims to be small, fast, elegant, extensible, and verifiable (to the greatest extent possible).

+It is TOTALLY alpha and is in the process of being entirely rewritten.
+Do not use it.
+But please check it out (specifically the experimental branch; master is very old).

 Installation
 ============

-Pony has been tested under GHC 7.0.3 on Mac OS 10.7.
+Pony has been tested under GHC 7.6.3 on Mac OS 10.9.
 Theoretically, it should work on any POSIX platform.
-If you do not already have a working installation of GHC and Cabal, I recommend that you install the Haskell Platform.
-You'll also need [cabal-dev](https://github.com/creswick/cabal-dev), installable via cabal.
+If you do not already have a working installation of GHC and Cabal, I recommend that you install the Haskell Platform and use Cabal sandboxing.

-To compile and run Pony, perform the following steps.

-    cabal-dev install-deps
-    cabal-dev install

-To run the unit tests, please run the `./tests` shell script.
-To generate documentation, run `cabal-dev haddock`.

 There are six built-in transformations that you can play with.
 They are currently being translated to use Pony's new library mechanism.